cnnrbrn/noob-nerds-content/javascript/objects/object-property-value-types.md

 ```

 ######

 Create an object called `user` with three properties:

 - id with a number value
 - name with a string value
 - isActive with a boolean value

-~~javascript objects userObjectThreeProperties~~
+~~javascript objects objectWithThreeProperties~~

 <nav>
      <a href="/javascript/objects/object-with-properties">Back</a>